silviogutierrez/reactivated/website/server/docs/why-nix.md

 Your projects should be reproducible.
 Table stakes.

 Checking out a version, tag or branch should declaratively state every requirement needed to run the application.
-For _that_ specific project, in _that_ specific branch, at _that_ point in time.
+For _that_ specific project, on _that_ specific branch, at _that_ point in time.

 Not just language-level dependencies like `requests` or `react`, but actual binaries and